 Sand Casting

-Sand casting forms metal parts by pouring molten metal into expendable sand molds, ideal for large, complex, low-to-medium volume castings with low tooling cost.
+Sand casting forms metal parts by pouring molten alloy into a sand mold, handling large sizes and complex shapes with moderate tolerances and low tooling cost.

 Overview